 We followed a path to see several more temples in the complex.
 We got lost for a minute but eventually found our way.

-We come out in a shopping area.
+We came out in a shopping area.
 They were selling the same things as always.
 Pants, art, food, souvenirs, etc. We looked for our driver but he was nowhere to be found.
-So we walk back to where he dropped us off, which was about a ten minute walk, he was still nowhere to be found.
+So we walked back to where he dropped us off, which was about a ten minute walk, he was still nowhere to be found.
 We walked past the Elephant and the Kings terrace several times.

-At this point we’ve been walking for hours and I’ve reached my max.
+At this point we had been walking for hours and I’d reached my max.
 I sat while Denali kept looking.
 No luck.
 We walked back to the shopping area where a lot of tuk tuks were.
 I sat in a shady area while Denali kept looking.
 I could see he’d gotten to the irritated stage now.
 I suggested we ask a tuk tuk driver to call the tuk tuk drivers brother.
 If you recall he drove us from the airport, we still had his number.
 Apparently new phones don’t work in the area but one of the men we spoke to had an older phone, and was able to call the airport driver.
 He then called his brother, the tuk tuk driver.
-He waiting in some crazy place.
+He was waiting in some crazy place.
 He finally arrived and we rode on to the next two temples.
 We decided to do a drive by for one of them and stopped at one of them.